openvinotoolkit/openvino/tools/pot/openvino/tools/pot/api/README.md

 # API Reference  {#pot_compression_api_README}

-Post-trianing Optimization Tool API provides a full set of interaces and helpers that allow user to implement a custom optimization pipeline for various types o DL models including cascaded or compound models.
-Below is a full specificatoin of this API:
+Post-training Optimization Tool API provides a full set of interfaces and helpers that allow users to implement a custom optimization pipeline for various types of DL models including cascaded or compound models.
+Below is a full specification of this API:

 ### DataLoader